Kelach/Bevo-Bud-The-GPT/README.md

     ```bash
     cd Bevo-Bud-The-GPT
     ```
-3. run the following docker-compose command to start the application!
+3. Run the following docker-compose command to start the application!
     - `Note:` This step may take a while

     ```bash